w3c/wai-develop-training/_accessibility-training/presentation-outlines.md

     (10 minutes)
     -   Explain the four principles of accessible web design: perceivable, operable, understandable and robust (POUR)
-    -   Discuss some of the WCAG 2 guidelines using the "WCAG 2 at a Glance" handout
+    -   Discuss some of the WCAG guidelines using "WCAG 2.1 at a Glance"
     -   Explain the components of web accessibility and how they relate to the WAI Guidelines
 -   **[Designing accessible websites with WCAG
     2]({{ "/teach-advocate/accessibility-training/topics/" | relative_url }}#design)** (45 minutes)
-    -   Explain some of the WCAG 2 requirements using real examples to demonstrate their applicability
+    -   Explain some of the WCAG requirements using real examples to demonstrate their applicability
-    -   Demonstrate using "How to Meet WCAG 2 (Quick Reference)" reference to help design accessible websites
+    -   Demonstrate using "How to Meet WCAG (Quick Reference)" reference to help design accessible websites
     -   Introduce the importance of involving users throughout the design process